WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/semicolons.md

 - Download and unzip the WordPress package if you haven’t already.
 - Create a database for WordPress on your web server, as well as a MySQL (or MariaDB) user who has all privileges for accessing and modifying it.
 - (Optional) Find and rename `wp-config-sample.php` to `wp-config.php`, then edit the file and add your database information.
-- Upload the WordPress files to the desired location on your web server; Run the WordPress installation script by accessing the URL in a web browser.
+- Upload the WordPress files to the desired location on your web server.
+- Run the WordPress installation script by accessing the URL in a web browser.
 [/tip]